-The price of a set of ICNAF microfiche is \$770.00 Canadian (approximately \$555.00 US), which includes delivery by first-class mail in Canada and by airmail to all other countries.
+The price of a set of ICNAF microfiche is \$ 770.00 Canadian (approximately \$ 650.00 US), which includes delivery by first-class mail in Canada and by airmail to all other countries.
 Payment in Canadian funds should accompany the order.
 Please address orders and make cheque (or money order) payable to:

-Northwest Atlantic Fisheries Organization (NAFO)

-Bedford Institute of Oceanography

-P. O. Box 638, Dartmouth, Nova Scotia

-Canada B2Y 3Y9
+Northwest Atlantic Fisheries Organization (NAFO) P. O. Box 638, Dartmouth, Nova Scotia Canada B2Y 3Y9